abhilash007/Floating-Background-Color/README.md

 [Youtube](https://www.youtube.com/watch?v=5p4X8r-sU0Q)
 # Usage

-*For a working implementation of this project see the `sample/` folder.*

   1. Include the library as local library project or add the dependency in your build.gradle.

         dependencies {